If it's a record or a tape and I can play it - it's suitable.

 OGG Vorbis, WMA or other compressed 'lossy' formats: Once you lose information

 by compression to these formats you never get it back.
 Avoid.
+Always try to use non-lossy formats: AAC, WAV, FLAC, etc.

 Recording